Pad Kra Pao Recipe (Authentic Thai Basil Pork)

 - Crush garlic and chilies using a mortar and pestle.

 - Heat oil in a wok or skillet over medium-high heat.
-Add chili-garlic paste and stir-fry for 20 seconds until fragrant.
+Add the pounded chili-garlic paste and stir-fry for 20 seconds until fragrant.

-- Add ground pork and break it up.
+- Add ground pork and break it up using the back of your spatula.
 Stir-fry on medium-high heat for 2–3 minutes, or until fully cooked but not overcooked!

 - Turn off heat and add holy basil.
 Stir until just wilted.